 I. The Special Education Doctoral Program 2

 Director of Special Education Endorsement 2

 II.
 The Doctoral Student 3

-Program Planning and Advisement
+Program Planning and Advisement 3

 Degree Audit Form 3

 Transfer Credits 3

 The Role of Your Career Path in Program Activities 3

 Course Requirements 5

 Required Coursework 5

-Elective Coursework 5
+Elective Coursework

-Dissertation 6
+Dissertation 5

 Time Limitations 6

 III.
-Dissertation Committee, Comprehensive Examination, Candidacy, Defenses, and Degree Completic on 7
+Dissertation Committee, Comprehensive Examination, Candidacy, Defenses, and Degree Completic n7

 The Dissertation Committee 7

 The Comprehensive Examination 7

 The Doctoral Dissertation 9

 Dissertation Proposal Defense 10

 The Final Dissertation Defense 11

-Application for the Doctoral Degree 12
+Application for the Doctoral Degree 11

 IV.
-Checklist For SED Doctoral Students 13
+Checklist For SED Doctoral Students 12

-V. The Graduate Faculty of the Department of Special Education 2022-2023 14
+V. The Graduate Faculty of the Department of Special Education 2023-2024 13

-VI.
-Forms 15
+VI Forms 14

-This handbook is a supplement to the graduate catalog and Illinois State University's graduate school mission statement and procedures for students seeking a doctoral degree in special education from Illinois State University.
+This handbook is a supplement to the graduate catalog and Illinois State University's graduate school procedures for students seeking a doctoral degree in special education from Illinois State University.
 It is intended to answer questions about enrollment in the doctoral program and to clarify the requirements and procedures that must be followed to earn the degree.
 Each student should become familiar with the contents prior to meeting with their academic advisor.

-For further information, students are invited to consult with Dr. Yun-Ching Chung, the doctoral program coordinator for the Department of Special Education at Illinois State University (ychung@ilstu.edu or 309-438-2456/2460).
+For further information, please contact Dr. Yun-Ching Chung, the doctoral program coordinator of the Department of Special Education at Illinois State University (ychung@ilstu.edu or 309-438-2456).